lwvmobile/edacs-fm/README.md

 ![alt text](https://raw.githubusercontent.com/lwvmobile/edacs-fm/main/sdrpp-help.png)

 GQRX??
+SDR#??

-I don't recommend sending GQRX samples right now, I tested a few of my own creation, and found they may have issues that prevent them from working properly.
-I highly recommend SDR++ right now.
+I don't recommend sending GQRX or SDR# samples right now, I tested a few of my own creation, and found they may have issues that prevent them from working properly.
+I highly recommend SDR++ for sample creation (and general use).

 Samples can be uploaded to https://ufile.io/ free of charge without making a membership.
 File links can be sent to me under issues, I will have a rolling issue for control channel samples.